KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/CONTRIBUTING.md

 - [`docs/pipeline/orchestrator-cli-reference.md`](pipeline/orchestrator-cli-reference.md) – command reference for partial runs, diagnostics, and logs.
 - [`fixtures/README.md`](../fixtures/README.md) – curated dataset and validation troubleshooting.
 - [`docs/pipeline/shared-defs-scope.md`](pipeline/shared-defs-scope.md) – plan for consolidating shared JSON Schema `$defs` (task P1.6).

+### Troubleshooting

+#### Common Issues

+**Linting Errors**

+The project enforces strict linting rules.
+If your build fails due to linting:

+1. Run `npm run lint:fix` to automatically fix formatting and simple errors.
+2. Manually resolve any remaining issues reported by the linter.

+**Schema Validation Failures**

+If `node --run release:validate` fails:

+1. Check the error message to identify which file violates the schema.
+2. If you modified the schema, regenerate fixtures: `node --run fixtures:generate`.
+3. If you modified code that generates data, ensure the output matches the schema definitions in `pipeline/schemas/`.

+**Rate Limiting**

+The pipeline makes many requests to GitHub/GitLab.
+If you hit rate limits:

+- Ensure you have a valid `GITHUB_TOKEN` in your environment (though the pipeline tries to work without one, a token significantly increases limits).
+- The built-in rate limiter handles backoff automatically, but extreme usage might still trigger temporary bans.
+Wait a few minutes and try again.